Skip to main content

 What you do:

-• Deposit directly to Neutron protocols using Keplr
+• Deposit to Neutron positions using Keplr

 • Lock NTRN from the same Neutron wallet